 The whole adventure brought them the friendship and support of a small Protestant region and its mercenary army, as well as two additional retainers, a Human Fighter and an Orc Fighter.

-Supported by 60 soldiers the party went to search for the approximately 40 marauders.
+Supported by 60 soldiers from the Free Western Army the party went to search for the approximately 40 marauders.
 They scouted ahead and found them, and stormed their hideout without the 60 soldiers, using powerful mass effect spells and their combat skills in tandem.

 At this point, two fresh players joined, a Dwarf (a faithful Hussite) and another Magic User (very chaotic).

 Interrogating the Boss they found out about a planned attack on a Catholic monastery and its Elven guests, due early morning the day after tomorrow.
 They talked their 60 into coming with them, left the captive marauders with 10 guards and force-marched deep into Catholic territory.